renukapaturkar/think-store-API/README.md

 # elysian-api
- API Server for ecommerece - elysian
+ API Server for ecommerce app - Think store
+ (This is the active server in Think store project)